2017 Plan Information

 - Calling 1-800-MEDICARE.
 Available 24 hours a day, 7 days a week TTY users should call 1-877-486-2048.

 You can enroll in another Medicare plan, Original Medicare or a Prescription Drug Plan.
 If you wish to continue to receive Medicaid Long Term Services and Supports, you must join a plan that offers long term care services.

-If you receive services from doctors or other medical providers who are not plan providers before your membership with VillageCareMAX Medicare Health Advantage Plan ends, neither we nor the Medicare program will pay for these services, with just a few exceptions, like urgently needed care, care for a medical emergency, and care that has been approved by us.
+If you receive services from doctors or other medical providers who are not plan providers before your membership with VillageCareMAX Medicare Total Advantage Plan ends, neither we nor the Medicare program will pay for these services, with just a few exceptions, like urgently needed care, care for a medical emergency, and care that has been approved by us.
 If you happen to be hospitalized on the day your membership ends your hospital stay will usually be covered by our plan until you are discharged.
 If you have any questions about leaving our plan, please call us at 1-800-469-6292 (TTY 711).

 Ending your membership involuntarily